 Similarly, the load floor height for most vans and trucks in the same vehicle category are within a few inches of one another.
 For example, the Ford Transit van and Sprinter vans, in almost all variations, have a load height that’s within an inch or so of 28 inches.
 At Handi-Ramp we’ve calculated that a ramp between 7 feet and 10 feet long, depending upon the use, provides both a safe incline and one-man use.
 You can find out more about loading ramps for cargo vans and box trucks at the link below.

-Selecting a Commercial Van or Box Truck Ramp
+Selecting a Cargo Van or Box Truck Ramp

 Choosing the right ramp for your cargo van or box truck increases the utility of the vehicle making it perfect for delivery, service or just about any other commercial transportation need.
 A safe, well-designed and specified ramp will enable workers to quickly and easily load and unload cargo.
 The investment required for a permanently installed folding ramp will pay for itself quickly through increased productivity, reduced injuries and greater cargo flexibility.